What does an assessment involve?

 - A review of medical records is conducted to assess the doctor’s record keeping and other aspects of their performance.
 Under the , we have the authority to access patients’ medical records in order to carry out a performance assessment - patient consent is not required.
 Records will either be inspected on site or copies will be requested.

-- Third party interviews are interviews with the doctor’s colleagues.
-They will be asked for their opinion of how the doctor performs on a day-to-day basis.
-A transcript is taken and the doctor has an opportunity to comment on this.
-If you have been asked to give an interview, please make sure you read the guidance for interviewees.
+- Interviews or written questionnaires from the doctor's colleagues.
+Colleagues will be asked how the doctor performs on a day-to-day basis.
+Completed questionnaires and a transcript of any interviews will be provided to the doctor and they may comment on these.
+If you are a colleague who has been asked to participate in the assessment, please make sure you read the guide for interviewees and those completing colleague questionnaires.

 - An observation of the doctor at work.

 - A case based discussion to assess the doctor’s reasoning and decision making.
 The assessors choose cases or scenarios to discuss from other parts of the assessment.